Paris prosecutor: attacker had ‘likely’ links with Salafists

 Ricard said that while the knifeman had no prior convictions, he had been accused of domestic violence a decade ago.

-The wife of the knifeman, who was killed by police, is in custody until Monday at the latest.
+The wife of the knifeman, who was killed by police, has also been apprehended and is in custody until Monday at the latest.
 Ricard said she exchanged 33 text messages with her husband about Islam in the hours leading up to the attack.

-Authorities said the unnamed attacker had worked for the Paris police force since 2003, didn’t have a history of psychiatric problems, and converted to Islam 18 months ago.
+Authorities said the unnamed attacker had worked for the Paris police force since 2003, didn’t have a history of psychiatric problems.
+Ricard said the killer converted to Islam a decade ago.

-French opposition lawmakers from the Republicans and the far-right National Assembly party are accusing Macron’s government of bungling the case and are calling for a parliamentary inquiry.